How to Make Passive Income Blogging

 Oh my goodness!
 Blogging is so overwhelming.
 Writing posts, getting traffic, trying to make money.
 Can someone normal like me just give me some hope?
 Is there anyone out there that has a small blog but makes a decent amount of money? <- If that’s you, then you’re going to love this post!
-Here is a mom blogger with a small blog who makes bank with her blog!
+Here is a mom blogger with a small blog who makes bank with her blog using the Amazon affiliate program!

 I am so happy to feature my first ever guest post by Carolina from MamaInstincts.com.
 She is a blogger and mom just like many of you.
 And she makes over $1,000 per month with her blog.
 And the best part is she did this even when her page views were under 10,000!
 That is truly amazing!

 She shared her tips with me in a Facebook group and I begged her to allow me to post it.
 I will be implementing her tips and I hope you do too!
-Read on to find out how you can make money through the Amazon affiliate program.
+Read on to find out how you can make money passively through affiliates.

 Don’t have time to read the entire article now?